Are you already using Facebook chatbots in your marketing mix? If not, you might want to consider getting one today.

 When you first interact with the WSJ Messenger bot, they do something very smart: they start the conversation by asking you to subscribe for daily updates.

 This is a great way to set expectations right up-front while getting the user’s consent to send regular messages.
+By capturing the user’s information from their Facebook account, WSJ is already well on their way to building their retargeting pool.

 From there, WSJ’s content splits into two main categories: headlines/news and company/stock updates.